Sheepy-Ltd/API/README.md

 You can find documentation about the lib this application uses [here](https://github.com/DV8FromTheWorld/JDA)

-As a side note for using databases with this, the API uses Postgresql.
+As a side note for using databases with this, the API uses Postgresql by default but does support MySQL and MariaDB.

 Why shouldn't I use MySQL?